Paulhd334/The-Last-Horizon/SECURITY.md

    We aim to respond within 48 hours.
 Weekly updates will be provided regarding the status of your report.

 4. **If Accepted**:
-   If the vulnerability is confirmed, we will deploy a fix promptly and can credit your contribution upon request.
+   If the vulnerability is confirmed, we will deploy a fix.

 5. **If Rejected**:
    If the vulnerability is not accepted, we will provide an explanation.